 Any mean of transport is possible, but for those looking for budget-friendly options:

 If you are coming from Chisinau, Moldova, take the bus (in Chisinau Gara de Nord – North train station – are busses towards Odessa every 2h.
-If you plan to travel during the weekend, there is also a Train from Chisinau Central Station.
+If you plan to travel during the weekend, there is also a train from Chisinau Central Station.
 I was lucky enough to take the 8 50 am bus from Chisinau.

-These are the budget options.
 I arrived by bus from Chisinau, Moldova, where I explore Chisinau and the surrounding for 2 days.
 Remember not to leave Moldova without visiting a winery.
 I chose Cricova winery because it is the most famous and the closest to Chisinau.

 The bus Chisinau – Odessa was approx 12 Eur (50 MDL).

-What to do in Odessa, Ukraine?
+2 days in Odessa: What to do in Odessa, Ukraine?

 Restaurants are right next to the beach, some terraces, places to buy beer and ice cream and a dolphinarium – Odeskyi Delfinariy Nemo.
 And hotels.

 Right before reaching the Langeron beach, stands tall a huge memorial – Monument to an Unknown Sailor.
 It found it quite impressive and the park next to it is also worth a visit.
 In the park were even bikes for rent.

-The City Centre
+Odessa City Centre

 If I had to use just one word to describe it, it would be colourful.
 Even the ponies and horses were colourful.
 Although I am not happy to see them using animals, especially in such a crowded place.

 In the evening, there were people dancing in the middle of the street, while one musician was playing the drums as a cover of famous songs.
 People seemed happy and it gave me good vibes.
 But I admit, it was the beginning of May.
 Probably in summer, it gets more crowded and it can become unbearable.
 It would, for me.

-I am so bad I remember things I have no interest in.
 I never got history, but Odessa had a short history, fortunately.
 That is because the city was founded just 230 years ago.
 And that’s the beauty of it: it all looks like the same architect design all of its buildings because mostly, that’s what happened.
 Thank you Russian Empress Catherina Empress for your kind heart, and for Odessa.

-The Instagram places
+Instagram places in Odessa, Ukraine

-But please do take some time just to admire, not to take pictures of everything, because it will be impossible to do so, and every street is worth a picture.
+But please do take some time just to admire!
+Don’t start taking pictures of everything, because it will be impossible to do so, and every street is worth a picture.

 Insomnia Haunted house

-I found this random, walking on the street.
+I found this randomly, walking on the street.
 It is on the same street as the hostel I stayed at.
 You can find them online, on their website or on Facebook, but remember you need a reservation.
 I forgot to make one a day before, and luckily there was a free spot on my last evening in Odessa.

 I don’t want to spoil this for you, but it’s something to try out and enjoy.
 If you enjoyed haunted houses when you were a child.
 Follow the rules and try to move fast.
-Check them Insomnia- The Haunted House on TripAdvisor.

 No photos allowed.
 Sorry.